 David Rundle is a Lecturer and the Co-Director of the Centre for Bibliographical History.
-He is also the Director of Postgraduate Taught degrees.
 He is an intellectual and cultural historian of Renaissance Europe, including the British Isles.
 He joined the Department in September 2013, having spent more years than he cares to admit at the University of Oxford.
 He cannot deny that he went up to Oxford a boy and left there balding.

 David's research is particularly interested in the travels of ideas across Renaissance Europe.
 In studying this, he makes especial use of the material evidence of surviving books to reconstruct the itineraries that text took.This is most successful when studying manuscripts with the wealth of information that the handwriting and construction of the volume - its palaeography and its codicology - can provide historians.This methodology is central to a set of special lectures David gave in Oxford in the autumn of 2013 on 'English Humanist Scripts up to c.
 1509'.
 Those lectures are being revised for publication by Cambridge University Press, in their Studies in Palaeography and Codicology series.
 He is also co-author, with Prof. Ralph Hanna, of the catalogue of manuscripts, up to c.
 1600 in Christ Church, Oxford, which is to be published by Oxford Bibliographical Society.